Lab Session 1: Introduction to Microcontroller Programming¶

 Info

-- In windows, the port is called COMX, where X is a number that can vary from time to time, e.g., COM5.
+- On Windows, the port is named COMX, where X is a number that may vary, for example COM5.

-- In linux, the port is called "ttyUSBX" or "ttyACMX", where X is a number that can vary from time to time, e.g., ttyUSB2.
+- On Linux, the port is named ttyUSBX or ttyACMX, where X is a number that may vary, for example ttyUSB2.

 -